 A pre-purchase inspection is one of the most expensive RV inspections to get.
 This is because you’ll want to go over the entire RV to be sure you know what you’re getting, and that nothing is broken or missing.
 You can choose to inspect just the mechanics of your RV, or you can have a full interior and exterior inspection.

-An RV inspector should check:
+An RV inspector should check the following:

 - The condition of the exterior body, including the underbody – are there scratches in the paint?
 Dents?
 Rust?